LAST UPDATED ON July 5, 2023

 Cons:

 Though Help Scout covers a lot of different customer communication use cases, there are some support scenarios where it’s not the best tool for the job.
-Naturally, there is some feature overlap with the tools below, but each does have a certain use case it serves best.
+Naturally, there is some feature overlap with the tools below, but each of the Help Scout competitors here do have a certain use case it serves best.

 Help Scout is first and foremost a helpdesk software tool.
 Teams like sales, marketing, and product may be able to greatly benefit from Help Scout, but supporting those teams and their unique goals isn’t its core competency.